Correctional Facilities — Service and Meetings

 Literature Request Form

-Volunteer to take a meeting for a correctional facility - There are hundreds of alcoholics behind bars in our area and many will not have access to AA without a volunteer.
-Please take note of the instructions link and application for each institution.
+Volunteer to Take a Meeting for a Correctional Facility - There are hundreds of alcoholics behind bars in our area and many will not have access to AA without a volunteer.
+Please take note of the instructions for the application process for each institution.
 If you have questions, please contact the district correctional facilities chair: cfcchair@aanc32.org.

 Application Instructions

-Wait -> for application approval and badge access.
-If you have not received notification of approval within two weeks, please contact the CFC chair for follow-up.
+Wait -> for volunteer approval and badge access.
+If you have not received notification within 2 or 3 weeks, please contact the CFC chair for follow-up.
 We are grateful for your commitment to working with alcoholics behind the walls.

 CFC District 32 Meetings